Definition of Revenue:

 Association revenue (Social & non-profit organisations)

-It can be represented as TR = Q*P where TR is total revenue, Q is quantity sold and P is cost or price per unit.
+It can be represented as TR = Q*P, where TR is total revenue, Q is quantity sold, and P is the price per unit.

-Average revenue is calculated by dividing the total revenue with the number of units sold.
+Average revenue is calculated by dividing the total revenue by the number of units sold.

 Average revenue = Total revenue / total quantity sold

-But, we have noticed already that TR is Q*P
+But we have already noticed that TR is Q*P as per our Total Revenue concept.

 Marginal revenue